How Much Should You Put Down on a House?

 However, a smaller down payment also means larger monthly payments and could mean you have to pay for mortgage insurance.

-If you know you won’t stay in the house for long, a small down payment makes financial sense because it takes years to reap the long-term benefits of a larger down payment.
+If you don’t intend to stay in the house for long, a small down payment makes financial sense because it takes years to reap the long-term benefits of a larger down payment.

 Can you get a personal loan for a down payment?